-- Monthly visit by Instructional Specialist for School Improvement to support principals.
-Learning walks will be done with administration using Google Forms to provide teachers specific feedback. - Continue ELA/Math Liaisons for every grade level to build capacity and strengthen PLCs - Professional development for 5th grade science teachers - Common Formative Assessment (CFA) training with Cassie Erkens, expand on PLC work and CFA - PLUS2 monitoring of data and instruction.
+- Monthly visit by Director of Elementary Instruction to support principals.
+Learning walks will be done with administration using Google Forms to provide teachers specific feedback. - Monthly visit by Instructional Specialist for School Improvement to support principals.
+Learning walks will be done with administration using Google Forms to provide teachers specific feedback. - Continue ELA/Math Liaisons for every grade level to build capacity and strengthen PLCs - Professional development for 5th grade science teachers - Common Formative Assessment (CFA) training with Cassie Erkens, expand on PLC work and CFA - PLUS2 monitoring of data and instruction